radiorabe/rabe-icecast-theme/README.md

 ## License

-stream_web is released under the terms of the GNU Affero General Public License.
+rabe-icecast-theme is released under the terms of the GNU Affero General Public License.
 Copyright 2015-2017 Radio RaBe.
 See `LICENSE` for further information.